Pedestrian dies after getting hit by semi in Huntington County

 The person was located in a ditch off the northeast side of the road, according to the sheriff’s department.
 He was pronounced dead at the scene by the Huntington County Coroner.

-The identity of the man killed will be released by the Huntington County Coroner at a later date once family has been notified.
+The man was identified by the Huntington County Coroner as a 63-year-old Rochester, Michigan man.